codezzzahm1/scripts/README.md

 #### Analyze number of messages group receive over the days.

-By analysing the chat count we can tell a lot about the group.
+By finding daily chat count and comparing it with previous days, we can answer lot about the group.

+Like,

+- Is this community growing ?
+- Is this community becoming useful ?
+- What is the average activeness of the group?

+We can also apply techniques like **Regression** to predict the growth.

+To get that, we iterate the messages between our desired dates.

+> client.iter_messages(group_chat_username, offset_date=start_date):